ianstormtaylor/slate/docs/api/nodes/editor.md

-# Editor
+# Editor API

-The `Editor` object stores all the state of a slate editor.
-It can be extended by plugins to add helpers and implement new behaviors.
+The `Editor` object stores all the state of a Slate editor.
+It can be extended by [plugins](../../concepts/08-plugins.md) to add helpers and implement new behaviors.
+It's a type of `Node` and its path is `[]`.

 ```typescript
 interface Editor {